chloehudzik/workfront-learn.en/help/manage-work/request-queues/request-queue-faq.md

 **Where do I find a request queue to make edits?**

-You can either use the [!UICONTROL Search] field in the navigation bar or find it listed in the [!UICONTROL Projects] area.
+You can use the [!UICONTROL Search] field in the navigation bar or find it listed in the [!UICONTROL Projects] area.

+If you open a request from the request queue you can clcik on the project name in the breadcrumbs area.

 **Can I transfer the information from a request custom form to a project?**